Human rights in Thailand: LGBTQ

 Both male and female same-sex sexual activity are legal in Thailand, but same-sex couples and households headed by same-sex couples are not eligible.
 Since 2011, same sex marriage laws have been proposed by LGBTQ groups.
 In 2021, the Constitutional Court ruled that the definition of marriage as between a man and a woman was constitutional.
 The verdict stated that members of the LGBTQ community cannot reproduce, as it is against nature, and they are unlike other animals with unusual behaviours or physical characteristics.
 The ruling was deemed by some as sexist and politically incorrect and enraged the LGBTQ community and rights defenders.

 In June 2022, a group of bills that could legalize same-sex unions were passed by the lower house.
 The most liberal of these bills, proposed by the Move Forward Party, would legalize full same-sex marriage.

+Same-sex marriage has been legal in Thailand since 23 January 2025.

 Economic & social

 In 2021, Prime Minister Prayut Chan-o-cha gave a definition of an equality that the riches use a toll elevated road, and the poor use a road under it, he tried to build both ways so that people can live in dispersion.

 Craft brewery and microbrewery are illegal in Thailand, as Thai alcohol law has one of the strictest advertisement control and a large fine, it prevents small businesses to compete with large companies.
-In June 2022, craft brewery and microbrewery have been unofficially discriminalized because the bill of Move Forward Party MP, Taopiphop Limjittrakorn, passed the lower house.
+In June 2022, craft brewery and microbrewery have been unofficially decriminalized because the bill of Move Forward Party MP, Taopiphop Limjittrakorn, passed the lower house.